glennsarti/spike-Neo4J-Windows-Experiments/posh-neo-cm/docs/readme.markdown

 ## Stuff to do

-* Add filtering to the Get-Neo4jSetting cmdlet?

-* Add in default settings per Neo4j version and type (XML files?)

 * Add in pre-canned cmdlet to do a basic Neo4j Server setup e.g. Set Http and https port, enable/disable https, set memory, enable GC logging

 * Add in pre-canned query to enable and disable clustering (I need to setup clustering first to try this)